This article explains how to manage backups and perform restores for test machines protected by the Datto Direct to Cloud agent.

 To start a restore for an agent, click the launch icon shown in Figure 3.

-You will see a Cloud Recovery page similar to the example shown in Figure 4.
+You will see a launchpad page similar to the example shown in Figure 4.

 From this page, you can start either a virtualization or a file restore for the selected recovery point.
 To start a Rapid Rollback, see the Direct To Cloud (DTC) Rapid Rollback: Getting Started article.